Geek8080/JDownload-Manager/README.md

 # Java-Download-Manager
  [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The Download Manager with great front-end and a back-end that has capability to download files faster than the slow browser downloads😎
+A Download Manager with great front-end and a back-end that has capability to download files faster than the slow browser downloads😎

-The Download manager uses the range connection to online resources to download the files faster than the Browser downloads.
-The download speed may reach upto 6 to 8 times the speed the browser offers.
+The Download manager uses range connection to online resources to download the files faster than the Browser downloads. **The download speed may reach upto 6 to 8 times the speed the browser offers.**

 The front-end is simple yet elegant.
 You have a text field at the top of window.
 All you need to do is copy the link address from the browser and paste it in the text box.
-On pasting press enter.
+And then, just press enter.
 The application will add the download to its list and start downloading if the link is valid.
-The image below shows the application view.
+Below image shows the application view.

 <div align="center">
 <img src="/files/screencast.gif" >